Stock Technical Analysis: Wk of 9/28/09

 SPDR S&P 500 (SPY)

-United States Natural Gas Fund (UNG) has been consolidating for the last three weeks trying to break through the resistance at $12.
-This consolidation is lasting for a quite some time, and as I have mentioned before I wouldn’t want to get into natural gas at this point with lots of uncertainty.
+United States Natural Gas Fund (UNG) has been consolidating for the last two weeks trying to break through the resistance at $12.
+I would not want to get into natural gas here if I’m depending on the technicals to suggest an entry point.
+I would really want to see the price break through $12 and sustain it.

 SPDR Gold Trust (GLD) requested by Dorothy Wilcox